• extenuate •

 Meaning: 1.
 To make thinner, more slender, or weaker.
 2. To mitigate, to diminish the importance of, to lessen the degree of.

 Notes: The antonym of this word is aggravate.
-This word is met most often in the legal term, extenuating circumstances, in other words, circumstances that make the commission of a crime more understandable, that lessens its impact.
+This word is met most often in the legal term, extenuating circumstances, in other words, circumstances that make the commission of a crime more understandable, so that its impact is lessened.
 It comes with a family complete with an action noun, extenuation, a personal noun, extenuator, and two adjectives, extenuative and extenuatory.

 In Play: We should not ignore the fact that this word originally meant "to thin": "I prefer that you refer to my 'extenuated hair' rather than call it 'baldness'."
 The sense that is more in fashion is "mitigate, lessen the importance of": "The fact that you feed the dog every day does not extenuate the condition of your room.
 Now, go clean it up!"